clearbluejar/ghidriff/README.md

 ```

-[GhidraDiffEngine](ghidra_diff_engine.py) is a self-contained binary diffing base class designed to leverage the power of Ghidra and its [FlatProgramAPI](https://ghidra.re/ghidra_docs/api/ghidra/program/flatapi/FlatProgramAPI.html) (via [pyhidra]()).
+## Features

+- Highlights important changes in the TOC
+- Fast - Can diff the full Windows kernel in less than a minute.
+- Beautiful Markdown Output
+  - [Visual Diff] Results
+  - Easily hosted in a gist
+  - Callgraphs support
+- Supports both unified and side by side diff results (unified is default)

+The heavy lifting of the binary analysis is done by Ghidra.
+This library is just the glue that puts it all together.

+## About

+> An "engine" is a self-contained, but externally-controllable, piece of code that encapsulates powerful logic designed to perform a specific type of work.

+`ghidriff` is composed of a core [GhidraDiffEngine](ghidra_diff_engine.py), a self-contained base class that can be extended to create your own binary diffing [implementations](#implementations).

 The base class implements first 3 steps of the Ghidra [headless workflow](https://github.com/clearbluejar/ghidra-python-vscode-devcontainer-skeleton#steps):
 >1. **Create Ghidra Project** - Directory and collection of Ghidra project files and data
 >2. **Import Binary to project** - Import one or more binaries to the project for analysis
 >3. **Analyze Binary** - Ghidra will perform default binary analysis on each binary
->4. **Run Ghidra Python script**

-The base class provides the abstract method [diff_bins](ghidra_diff_engine.py) to meet the 4th step of the normal workflow.
-Within the diff_bins method is where the actual "diffing" takes place.
+The base class provides the abstract method [find_matches](ghidra_diff_engine.py) where the actual "diffing" takes place.

-## Overall Design Goals

-- Find added functions
-- Find deleted functions
-- Find modified functions
-- Generate JSON capturing Diff Results
-- Generate Markdown Diff

 ## Implementation

-The basic idea is create new diffing engines from the base class.
+The basic idea is create new diffing tools from the base class.

 ```python
 class NewDiffTool(GhidraDiffEngine):